 No more than one Associate Member may be elected or appointed to the Board at any one time.

+National Chair

+It is the duty of the National Chair to ensure that the Board operates in a manner that is conducive to the achievement of the aims of the Association.
+The National Chair will preside over meetings and ensure the Board is attending to its key responsibilities as specified in the By-laws.

 National Secretary

 It is the role of the National Secretary to do all such things as prescribed for the National Secretary in the By-laws and in compliance with the Act and other legislative requirements.